BS in Hospitality Management with Emphasis in Food and Beverage Management

 Online Degree Program

 Hospitality Management now offers the BS in Hospitality Management with an emphasis in Food and Beverage Management in an online format through Mizzou Online.
-Please see its website for more information.

 The degree audit is an automated report reflecting a student’s academic progress toward the completion of a degree.
 Degree Audits are not available for all programs; however, please consult with the appropriate college or school for audit information.